rguilcas/coldpulse/README.md

 ## Before each run
 ### Preparing input directory
+- Create a new folder to work with cold-pulses detection
+- Add the `NCEP-GODAS_ocean-temp_1980-2020.nc` to this folder
+- Download the [`processing_TSI.py`](https://raw.githubusercontent.com/rguilcas/cold_pulses/master/processing_TSI.py) file and add it to the folder
 ### Input files
 ![alt text](https://github.com/rguilcas/cold_pulses/blob/master/Image1.png?raw=true)
 Before getting into the algorithm, you will need to prepare input files that will be used.
 Several (two or more) csv input files are necessary to make the algorithm work.
 They should fit the folowing criteria: